In this Article

 4. Relieves Whooping Cough

 Whooping cough is contagious, and prolonged coughing can cause abrasion in the lungs.
 Your baby’s respiratory system is delicate and needs something to give it a boost.
-A mixture of ginger juice and fenugreek seeds, given in small quantities, can help your infant recover from the cough.
+A mixture of ginger juice and honey, given in small quantities, can help your infant recover from the cough.

 Motion sickness can even happen to babies when they travel onboard a car or plane.
 If your baby faces nausea and motion sickness, giving a small amount of ginger can help keep the food down, and reduce the chances of vomiting and acid reflux.